 As we all know when you heat up the water, it expands.
 Generally, present-day water heaters come with a self-adjustment feature that takes on the additional volume without much difficulty and obviously they’re safer to use.
 However, if you have outmoded heaters installed in your home, they can get severely affected by heater water pressure and can even explode.

 One of the best ways to check the water pressure inside your home is to invest in a water pressure test gauge.
 This tool is readily available in your local home improvement stores and using it is also a no-brainer.
 Simply, fasten the device to your drain connection or a faucet.
 In case you read anything under 69 psi, leave it as it is for at least 48 hours to check if the pressure increases.

 Invest in a Regulator

-Installing water pressure regulator also known as ‘pressure regulator valve’ is highly suggested by the professionals as it helps keep the water pressure in control.
+Installing a water pressure regulator also known as the ‘pressure regulator valve’ is highly suggested by the professionals as it helps keep the water pressure in control.
 This regulator is fixed on the supply line next to the shut-off valve.
-Generally homes constructed after 2002 have it installed by default, as it is mandatory now to have them fixed after that year.
+Generally, homes constructed after 2002 have it installed by default, as it is mandatory now to have them fixed after that year.

 Remember, the typical life of a normal water pressure regulator is not more than 12 years.
 So you must get them checked and replaced if the previous one fails to deliver the desired results.